easyuc/EasyUC/uc-dsl/testing/README.md

 ```
 outcome : <status>
-...
-error or warning messages
-...
+...error...
+or... warning...
+messages...
 .
 ```

 where <status> is `success` (meaning `ucdsl` is expected to exit with status 0) or `failure` (meaning `ucdsl` is expected to exit with a nonzero status).

 As with the description field, what comes after the newline following <status> up to the newline preceding the line consisting of only '.' is the text of the field.
 It should exactly match (including occurrences of whitespace characters) the error and